pboxx/FVModSync/README.md

 * FVModSync will create a folder named "FVModSync_exportedFiles" in your game files, which contains various files  from cfg.pak and scripts.pak (two of the game packages).
 You can delete it if it bothers you, but it'll reappear next time you run the program.
 If you empty it (but leave the folder intact), FVModSync will currently get a bit stuck, so don't do that.

-* When you patch the game, **delete FVModSync_exportedFiles** and let FVModSync regenerate it from the patched game files.
+* When you patch the game, **delete FVModSync_exportedFiles** and let FVModSync regenerate it from the patched game files (it will do that automatically).
 Forgetting to do so may lead to missing strings and the like, since it will continue to use those (now outdated) files.

 * FVModSync will copy anything that is in (Mods folder)/mods except txt.
 Far as I can tell, the game just ignores files that are not referenced anywhere, so it shouldn't hurt anything -- still, it is probably better not to dump random files into that folder.